-The COVID-19 pandemic has devastated Africa's national parks and local communities.
-With most of Southern and East Africa on lockdown, tourism and local revenue is plummeting.
-During this time of financial hardship, national parks across Africa are seeing a rise in poaching events and wildlife crime.
-Animals like elephants, giraffes, and zebras need our rangers now more than ever.
-IFAW-supported rangers in Kenya, Zimbabwe, Malawi, and Zambia are on the frontlines, protecting wildlife during the COVID-19 pandemic.
-They are the first line of defense against poachers, ensuring that Africa's beautiful national parks remain safeguarded and rich with biodiversity.
+During this time of financial hardship from COVID-19, national parks across Africa are seeing a rise in poaching events and wildlife crime.
+Despite new challenges, IFAW-supported rangers in Kenya, Zimbabwe, Malawi and Zambia continue to be the first line of defense against poachers, ensuring that Africa's national parks remain a safe place for wildlife to thrive.

-View photo stories from rangers in the field.
+View photo stories of rangers in the field during lockdown

 During these challenging times, we can't forget about the wellbeing of animals around the world.
 Our rangers are working around the clock to ensure that parks and wildlife remain protected from the threat of poaching.
 With your support, we can continue to build a future where animals and people thrive.
 Will you join us?